Douglas Family Preserve Endowment

 Continuing a community legacy

-From 2017 to 2019, $90,000 was directed into projects that removed non-native acacia trees to foster regeneration of the coast live oaks, stabilize three entry trails, and address key erosion areas.
-The Fund gives money yearly to simple maintenance of the DFP property.
+In the past 8 years, $145,000 was directed into projects that removed non-native acacia trees to foster regeneration of the coast live oaks, stabilize three entry trails, and address key erosion areas.
+In March, 2026, the PARC Foundation approved $150,000 to support the City of Santa Barbara Parks and Recreation Department’s short term and long term plans for DFP, with a focuses in the next two years on:

 Contribute to projects like this one